-We stuck with cocktails and wine by the glass, but many rave over Blanchards well varied and sophisticated wine list.
+We stick with cocktails and wine by the glass, but many rave over Blanchards' well varied and sophisticated wine list.

-As we looked over the dinner menu, a basket of fresh-baked rolls was placed on our table.
+As you look over the dinner menu, a basket of fresh-baked rolls is placed on your table.
 Along with it, an unexpected, yet certainly welcomed and ultimately devoured, dish of homemade hummus.